Permission to launch: the what & how of platform permissions

 There are some key differences to the two approaches…

 Becoming Directly Authorised by the FCA also requires more admin.
-You’ll need to supply extensive information including details about your business model, organisational structure, location and resources – both people and financial.
+You’ll need to submit an extensive application, which details your business model, organisational structure, location and resources – both people and financial.

 You’ll also need to prove financial resilience in the event of ‘reasonably foreseeable stress events.’
 Researching FCA requirements and gathering the information required and applying for permissions can be a lengthy process, whereas becoming an AR could potentially be quicker.

-Once you are an AR, there is nothing to stop you moving to a new Principal Firm or becoming Directly Authorised at a later date.
+Once you’re an AR, there’s nothing to stop you moving to a new Principal Firm, or becoming Directly Authorised at a later date.

 “Becoming an AR is in many ways easier and less time consuming and can certainly help firms get to market quickly.